dfranx/SHADERed/README.md

 Except those large features, I am also planning to do some small QoL changes:
  - find and replace in code editor
  - right click in code editor
- - when adding a shader pass decompile the shader and detect the input layout + input variables
+ - when adding a shader pass, decompile the shader and detect the input layout + input variables
  - PipelineUI::GetSelectedShaderPass() -> add Geometry and other options under "Create" menu item in GUIManager
  - recompile the shader after we change shader path in a shader pass
  - buffers read from file or built using in-app buffer editor